cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 This ratio is then providing a comparison between how well the actual data are fit as compared to a hypothetical optimal fit.

-Unfortunately, the distribution of $t_{\mathcal{saturated}}$ often is not known a priori and must typically be estimated by generating pseudodata from the model $\mathcal{L}$ and calculating the empirical distribution of the statistic.
+Unfortunately, the distribution of $t_{\mathcal{saturated}}$ usually is not known *a priori* and has to be estimated by generating pseudodata from the model $\mathcal{L}$ and calculating the empirical distribution of the statistic.

-Once the distribution is determined a p-value for the statistic can be derived which indicates the probability of observing data with that quality of fit given the model, and therefore serves as a measure of the goodness of fit.
+Once the distribution is determined, a p-value for the statistic can be derived which indicates the probability of observing data with that quality of fit given the model, and therefore serves as a measure of the goodness of fit.

 ### Channel Compatibility test using the likelihood ratio